 An prayer hall with seven arcades runs along the east side of the court.
 Square in plan and measuring ten by ten meters, the east prayer hall is roofed by a dome that is supported by four columns located at each corner of the hall.
 Along the west is an arcade divided into seven sections and topped with small domes.

 The mosque is constructed of brick, and its interior is stuccoed.
 Its northeast entrance has a (probably Qajar-period) portal featuring a pointed arch with floral patterns carved in stucco.
-The south iwan is decorated with brick ornament and polychrome tiles, and its interior is adorned with Kufic arabesques and a muqarnas ceiling.
+The south iwan is decorated with brick ornament; its interior is adorned with Kufic arabesques and a muqarnas ceiling.
 The north iwan is also ornamented with brick and tile work.
 Its interior walls are decorated with carved stucco up to a height of six meters.

 The stucco mihrab is half-octagonal in plan and is decorated with geometric and floral patterns as well as Kufic inscriptions.
 The remains of an older stucco mihrab with geometric patters were found on the qibla wall of the eastern prayer hall.
 The arcades facing the courtyard are closed with wooden doors shaped like pointed arches.
 Under the arch of the portal leading into the main prayer hall is a Kufic inscription in brick dating from the Seljuk period; this inscription was later covered.